aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

     $ sudo systemctl start docker && sudo systemctl enable docker
     ```

 1. Reboot the instance.
 At this point, we would need to log out and log back in to ensure that the `usermod` command that appended user to groups takes effect.
-One option could be to start a new shell with something like `exec sudo su --login $USER` and another could be by preparing the `groupadd` and `usermod` commands before the current shell login.
+One option could be to start a new shell with something like `exec sudo su --login $USER`, and another could be by preparing the `groupadd` and `usermod` commands before the current shell login.
 However, since Cloud9 handles reboots gracefully and returns the shell to a similar state, we'll restart the instance.
     ```sh
     $ sudo shutdown -r now
     ```